XIV-Tools/TexToolsModExtractor/README.md

 A super simple and lightweight tool to extract the individual assets from a TexTools modpack (TTMP/TTMP2).

-Currently only supports images- .tex files will be exported as .png for use in image editing programs, etc.
+Currently only supports images- `.tex` files will be exported as `.png` for use in image editing programs, etc.

-Model extraction as .fbx is pending.
+Model conversion to `.fbx` is pending.

 ## Prerequisites

 [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed on your computer.

+## Installation

+Just extract the `.zip` it to a folder.
+Doesn't matter where!

 ## How to Use